 Related: How to write a song

-How to record your podcast
+How to acoustically treat your room

 - Bass traps.
 Arguably the most important thing you need to do is make sure that sound can’t bounce around the corners of your room.
 This can amplify sounds and cause problems if your microphones pick it up.
 Adding bass traps to the corners of whatever room you’re recording in will stop the sound waves from reflecting off the corners, making it easier for your microphone to pick up your voice and not the echoes and reverb of the room.

 - Foam.
 Once you’ve got the corners treated, the next thing you might want to do is make sure that the flat surfaces in the room are similarly covered with foam that will absorb the sound waves and keep them from reflecting back into the microphone.
 This is where those squares of foam that you see all over the internet come in handy.